shopware/docs/guides/plugins/themes/theme-configuration.md

 ## Prerequisites

-This guide is built upon the [Create a first theme](./create-a-theme.md) guide.
+This guide is built upon the guide on creating a first theme:

+{% page-ref page="./create-a-theme.md" %}

 ## Structure of theme configuration